cecep-91/rmq_monitoring/README.md

 # RabbitMQ Monitoring
-## Monitoring RabbitMQ Queues and notify user via notification or telegram bot
+## Monitoring RabbitMQ Queues and notify user via notification or telegram bot when queue threshold is reached

 ### Prerequisites:
 - python3